leodeslf/leaf/src/engg/version/github_flow.md

 1. Limit the subject lite to 50 characters.
 1. Capitalize the subject line.
 1. Do not end the subject line with period.
-1. Use the imperactive mood in the subject line.
+1. Use the imperative mood in the subject line.
 1. Wrap the body at 72 characters.
 1. Use the body to explain *what* and *why* (not how).